alexander-koch/golem/Bytecode.md

       07: gload, 0
       08: syscall, println, 1

-Optimized (not done by vm / interpreter):
+Optimized (not done by vm or compiler):

     Code:
       01: push, 5